sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 test case.
 This takes additional code that is needed just for automating the tests.

 * Lastly, **system tests tend to become flaky**.
 A flaky test is a test that presents an erratic behaviour: if you run it, it might pass or it might fail for the same configuration.
 Flaky tests are an important problem for software development teams.
-After all, having a test that might pass when there is a bug or one that might fail when there is none harms the productivity of the development team.
+After all, having a test that might pass when there is a bug or one that might fail when there are none harms the productivity of the development team.
 It is easy to imagine how a system test can become flaky.
 Think of a system test that exercises a web app.
 After clicking a button, the HTTP POST request to the web app took half a second more than usual (due to small variations we often do not control in real-life scenarios; Tomcat decided to do a full garbage collection at that very second, for example).
 The test was not expecting it to happen and thus, it failed.
 If the test is executed again, the web app might now take its usual time to respond and the test will pass on this try.
 There are just too many uncertainties in a system test that can lead to unexpected behaviour.